 Blunt Force Head Trauma – Cause And Effect

-Individuals can sustain a variety of injuries in an accident.
+Individuals can sustain a variety of injuries in a Gainesville accident.
 Head trauma is one of the most common types of accident injuries.
 They can also be some of the worst and most debilitating injuries you can sustain in an accident.

 Blunt force head trauma can result in traumatic brain injuries (TBIs).
 TBIs range from mild concussions that can heal in a few weeks to permanent brain damage.
 The problem with blunt force head trauma is that you could suffer a brain injury without knowing it.